WeLoveSpeed/welovespeed.com/_talks/2021/smart_cdn.md

   video: ~
 en_US:
   title: Implementation of a smart CDN to distribute Web Components
+  excerpt: >-
+    "npm install foo", "babel bar" and other "webpack baz".
+What if we tried something else?
   description: >-
     For the web components library I'm working on, we first released a package on npm.